Finding a thoughtful gift for a friend or family member who lives with diabetes can be hard. That’s why I created this guide!

 I really like jewelry (who doesn’t?), so why not combine a pretty necklace or bracelet with a potentially lifesaving medical ID tag?
 That’s what the creator of Lauren’s Hope set out to do and the results are amazing!

 Wearing some sort of medical alert identification is obviously a smart choice for people living with diabetes (or anybody who might end up in a situation where they need medical help), and if you want a beautiful and discreet way to do it, jewelry from Lauren’s Hope is the perfect option.

-These workout pants from Athleta are fantastic for everyone who works out, but especially for those of us who have to haul our diabetes gear around all the time.
-Many of their pants have pockets, perfect for your pump, receiver, glucose tabs or phone.
+I’m a big fan of Athleta leggings.
+They are of great quality (most of mine have lasted me years) and they are fantastic gifts for women who work out and have to haul their diabetes gear around all the time.
+Many of their pants have pockets, perfect for your pump, CGM receiver, glucose tabs, or phone.

 Knowledge is everything when it comes to diabetes, and expanding your knowledge will only make life easier.
-All of these books are written by diabetics I highly respect, and will give you more insights into the complexity of diabetes, exercise, yoga, and mental health.
+All of these books are written by people living with diabetes that I highly respect and will give you more insights into the complexity of diabetes, exercise, yoga, and mental health.

 - Fit With Diabetes by Christel Oerum (myself)

 - The Diabetic Muscle and Fitness Guide by Phil Graham